Calendar-Blu-ray

 The Cat

-(1988 — Germany) Two robbers hold up a bank and its employees demanding 3 million marks for their ransom.
+(1988 — Germany) photo for The Cat Two robbers hold up a bank and its employees demanding 3 million marks for their ransom.
 The police plot to storm the bank but are unaware the robbers have an accomplice on the outside, anticipating their every move.
 Genre master Dominik Graf specialized in crime films and “The Cat” is one of his greatest.
 A heist film of the highest order, it grabs you from its opening scenes and doesn’t let go.
 Winner of Best Direction at the German Film Awards, “The Cat” is an undiscovered treasure and Radiance Films is proud to present it on Blu-ray for the first time outside Germany.
 Formats: Blu-ray.
 Extras: Interview with Dominik Graf; interview with screenwriter Christoph Fromm; interview with producer Georg Feil; select-scene commentary by Dominik Graf; trailer; reversible sleeve featuring original and newly commissioned artwork by Time Tomorrow; limited edition of 3000 copies, presented in full-height Scanavo packaging with removable OBI strip leaving packaging free of certificates and markings.
 (Radiance Films/MVD Entertainment).

 Cronos

-(1993) Guillermo del Toro made an auspicious and audacious feature debut with “Cronos,” a highly unorthodox tale about the seductiveness of the idea of immortality.
+(1993) photo for Cronos Guillermo del Toro made an auspicious and audacious feature debut with “Cronos,” a highly unorthodox tale about the seductiveness of the idea of immortality.
 Kindly antiques dealer Jesús Gris (Federico Luppi) happens upon an ancient golden device in the shape of a scarab, and soon finds himself the possessor and victim of its sinister, addictive powers, as well as the target of a mysterious American named Angel (a delightfully crude and deranged Ron Perlman).
 Featuring marvelous makeup effects and the haunting imagery for which del Toro has become world-renowned, Cronos is a dark, visually rich, and emotionally captivating fantasy.
 Formats: 4K UHD + Blu-ray Combo, with new 4K digital restoration, supervised and approved by director Guillermo del Toro, with 2.0 surround DTS-HD Master Audio soundtrack.
 One 4K UHD disc of the film presented in Dolby Vision HDR and one Blu-ray with the film and special features.
 Extras: Read more here.
 (The Criterion Collection).

 Cruising

-(1980) Legendary director William Friedkin brings together Al Pacino, the 70s New York gay scene and a searing punk-rock soundtrack in this one-of-a-kind serial killer thriller, finally restored to its long-unavailable original theatrical version in 4K.
+(1980) photo for Cruising Legendary director William Friedkin brings together Al Pacino, the 70s New York gay scene and a searing punk-rock soundtrack in this one-of-a-kind serial killer thriller, finally restored to its long-unavailable original theatrical version in 4K.
 New York is caught in the grip of a sadistic serial killer who is preying on the patrons of the city’s underground gay scene.
 Young rookie cop Steve Burns (Pacino) is tasked with infiltrating the S&M subculture to try and lure the killer out of the shadows … but as he immerses himself deeper and deeper into the underworld, Steve risks losing his own identity in the process.
 Taking the premise and title from reporter Gerald Walker’s novel, “Cruising” was the subject of great controversy at the time of its release and remains a challenging and remarkable movie to this day, with Pacino’s haunted lead performance as its magnetic centrepiece.
 With hours of brand-new bonus features, including never-before-seen material from the deepest recesses of the studio archives, you’ve never seen “Cruising” like this.
 Co-stars Paul Sorvino, Karen Allen and Don Scardino.
 Brand new 4K restoration from the original 35mm camera negative by Arrow Films.
 120-page perfect-bound collector’s book featuring articles from The Village Voice and The New York Times, essays from the film’s extras cast, an introduction from William Friedkin, and an archive interview with Al Pacino.
 Formats: Two-disc 4K UHD.
 Extras: Read more here.
 (Arrow Video/MVD Entertainment).

 My Girl